jasonyu1996/capslock/README.md

 Simply run `./docker-eval1` through `./docker-eval3` to run the respective experiments.
 You can supply an optional argument to specify the number of CPU cores to use (default is 1).

-Details about the experiments can be found in the `evaluations` directory.
+Details about the experiments, including their estimated run-times and expected results can be found in the `evaluations` directory.

 ### License